Snaatak-Infra-Titans/sprint-0/Applications/Golang/Documentation/Golang_Intro.md

 > "Do not communicate by sharing memory; instead, share memory by communicating."

-This model avoids common problems like race conditions and makes concurrent programming easier and safer.

 ---

 ## 7. Use Cases of Golang

-Golang is widely used in modern application development:

 ### 7.1 Cloud Computing
 Used in cloud platforms and infrastructure tools.